digitalstory33/RENAIScience/README.md

         Role: data analysis and esploration; contribution to graphic visualisations.

-- Sara Amayeh, student @ University of Bologna, sara.ama@studio.unibo.it.
+- Sara Amayeh, student @ University of Bologna, sara.amayeh@studio.unibo.it.

         Role: data access, extraction and cleaning; contribution to graphic visualisations.